 London is a global crossroad where people with versatile ethnic and academic backgrounds interact with each other daily, thus creating an information sharing network.
 The city is constantly within a transformative state out of which opportunities develop and there is no sign of stagnation.
-Indeed, the pandemic paused this effect, but business development and operations will swiftly recover.
 Anticipating and grasping such opportunities is exactly what led me to join the outpatient pharmacy department within Cromwell Hospital.
 In London, the networking capacity is endless.

 Looking back to when you were applying for the programme, did you attend any online webinars or on-campus information sessions?